jhruvsphysics/jhruvsphysics/README.md

 <hr>

-<i align="center">"Speak the truth, follow your instinct and believe that your intellect is at the service of your creativity and emotionality."</i>
+<i align="center">"Speak the truth, follow your gut instinct and believe in your intellect is at the service of your creativity and emotionality."</i>

 <hr>